Whit Downing

 Linkedin

-Whit Downing serves as the Program Coordinator for the Kansas Council on Developmental Disabilities (KCDD).
+Whit Downing serves as the Vice President of Policy and Programming for the Kansas Council on Developmental Disabilities (KCDD).
 Before joining the council as a behavioral health consultant in February, Whit most recently was a Leadership Education in Neurodevelopmental and related Disabilities (LEND) Trainee and served as a board member for HeadQuarters Kansas.

 As a LEND Trainee, Whit was able to participate in an 18-week class where she learned from professionals in the developmental disability field and discussed current I/DD legislative priorities.
 As a board member for HeadQuarters Kansas, Whit learned more about suicide prevention, the 988 crisis response system in Kansas, and participated in community events surrounding mental health.
 As a person who is Autistic while also having survived a suicide attempt, one of Whit’s greatest passions is ensuring that neurodiverse people are always included in discussions surrounding mental health and suicide prevention.